How to save, shop, and even make money when finances are tight..

 7. Single parent benefits

 Managing on one wage is tough, no matter how frugal and cunning you are; single parent benefits can ease the load.
 Getting your head round the single parent benefit system can be a challenge.
-Thankfully Gingerbread have a great advice line.
 In a nutshell, almost everyone is entitled to child benefit.
 For low income families, Universal Credit is available (for living costs and – if you’re working – childcare).
 Councils provide a single person discount for council tax, and help is available from some councils to pay the remaining amount and service charges (if applicable).
 Some electricity and water providers also provide discounts for low income households – ask your provider.
+Single Parents on Holiday has written a post about the different types of financial support single parents might be able to claim.

 Not technically a benefit, but if there’s another parent don’t forget to sort child maintenance – it all helps and doesn’t affect benefits.
 Some people feel shame in accessing single parent benefits but as the vast majority of us work for much of our life, it’s highly likely you’ve paid into the system (or will do), and this is your time for accessing support.